cahillsf/funvue-project/README.md

   - these modifications include:
     - ignoring preflight error messages from kubeadm to launch the cluster with fewer resources (CPU/Mem) than Kubeadm would typically allow.
 We are launching this cluster with small instances to minimize costs
     - adding additional block storage to avoid node `DiskPressure` conditions
+- it will take some time for the CAPA controller to provision the workload cluster, you can check the progress by running `clusterctl describe cluster capi-quickstart`
 ### Configure the workload cluster
 - export the kubeconfig: `clusterctl get kubeconfig capi-quickstart > capi-quickstart.kubeconfig`
 - install the out of tree cloud provider: